SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Parchment decides to…"

-I deliberately hang to try and get Pinkie to help.
+I deliberately hang to try to get Pinkie to help.

 "Hug Twister a lot?"